Wilfred Emory Cutshaw: Richmond's City Engineer

 Between 1865 and 1873, Cutshaw held several jobs, including professor at Virginia Military Institute and assistant to Charles P. Stone, engineer and superintendent of the Dover Coal and Iron Company.

 When Richmond's city engineer (and former Confederate captain), Charles H. Dimmock, died in 1873, former General and Washington College President Robert E. Lee recommended Cutshaw as his successor.
 Cutshaw inherited a city still devastated by the war and for the next three decades devoted his efforts to renew the public infrastructure.
 He undertook numerous projects during his tenure, including the waterworks which pumped water from the James River and Kanawha Canal into the Byrd Park Reservoir, and was also heralded as a proponent of spaces for public recreation.

 In 1879 Cutshaw embarked on a tour of northern United States and European parks and incorporated what he saw into plans and designs for public spaces in Richmond.
 Thus he brought the City Beautiful movement to Richmond, along with its ideals of urban beautification and civic grandeur.
 Among Cutshaw's important efforts are Monroe Park, the Boulevard, an urban nursery that provided for over 50,000 trees for the city, a public reservoir in Byrd Park, and conversion of hills into developable spaces and parks, including Libby, Gamble's, and Chimborazo Hills.

 Cutshaw oversaw projects on multiple scales and often with multiple uses.
 Not only did he oversee creation of the city's street grid and waterworks system, but he also oversaw significant architectural achievements, many in the then-popular gothic renewal style from locally quarried granite and which now are on the National Register of Historic Places.
-Among these were the Old City Hall finished in 1886 and the Byrd Park Pump House of 1883 (to which the city's elite would arrive via boat for social events on the open-air second-story dance floor).
+Among these were the Old City Hall finished in 1886 and the New Pump House of 1883 (to which the city's elite would arrive via boat for social events on the open-air second-story dance floor).
 Other public works erected during Cutshaw's tenure include fire stations, markets, schools, and armories.
-The exhibit a range of architectural styles.
+They exhibit a range of architectural styles.
 The architectural assistant in Cutshaw's office responsible for some of the design and documentation of these buildings, including the 1895 Howitzer's Battalion, was a young Henry E. Baskervill, founder and ancestor of one of Richmond's most prolific contemporary firms, Baskervill.